 Star Dune – Great Sand Dunes National Park, Colorado

 The Star Dune at the Great Sand Dunes National park in Colorado is the tallest dune in North America, measuring about 230 m from base to top.
 The dunes are also a popular sandboarding destination in Colorado.
+A “star” dune is a type of dune with a morphological structure similar to that of a star or pyramid, and they are usually the tallest and steepest types of dunes.

 Height: 230 meters / 750 feet